-The Executive Director of CASA reserves the right to place volunteers on probation or to ask them to leave the CASA program altogether when it is believed that the volunteer/potential volunteer will be unable to fulfill his/her role as a Court Appointed Special Advocate and/or abide by all policies and standards.
+The Executive Director of CASA (in consultation with other program staff) reserves the right to place volunteers on probation or to ask them to leave the CASA program altogether when it is believed that the volunteer/potential volunteer will be unable to fulfill his/her role as a Court Appointed Special Advocate and/or abide by all policies and standards.
 All Volunteers must adhere to the Texas and National CASA Code of Ethics.
 Appropriate grounds for probation/dismissal are listed in the Volunteer Manual.